Borderland is a 2007 American-Mexican crime horror film directed by Zev Berman from a screenplay co-written with Eric Poppen.

 The movie stars Brian Presley, Rider Strong, Jake Muxworthy, Martha Higareda, Sean Astin, Beto Cuevas, Damián Alcázar and Marco Bacuzzi.

-The film is very loosely based on the true story of Adolfo de Jesús Constanzo, the leader of a religious cult that practiced human sacrifice.
+The film is very loosely based on the true story of Adolfo de Jesús Constanzo, the leader of a religious cult that practised human sacrifice.
 Costanzo and his followers kidnapped and murdered University of Texas student, Mark Kilroy, in the spring of 1989.

 Three happy-go-lucky Texas University students, Ed (Brian Presley), Henry (Jake Muxworthy) and Phil (Rider Strong), are nearing the end of their studies, so decide to take a little R and R south of the border.